 - Experiment with ways to soothe your baby.
 Don't automatically turn to breast milk or formula to quiet your baby's cries.
 Sometimes a new position, a calmer environment or a gentle touch is all that's needed.

 - Limit media use.
-The American Academy of Pediatrics discourages media use by children younger than age 2.
+The American Academy of Pediatrics discourages media use by children younger than 2 years.
 The more TV your child watches, the greater his or her risk is of becoming overweight.

 As your child gets older, continue talking to his or her doctor about weight and nutrition.
 For additional guidance, you might consult a registered dietitian as well.

 - Uwaezuoke SN, et al. Relationship between exclusive breastfeeding and lower risk of childhood obesity: A narrative review of published evidence.
 Clinical Medicine Insights: Pediatrics.
 2017;11:1. https://www.ncbi.nlm.nih.gov/pubmed/28469518.
 Accessed June 26, 2018.

 - Rogers SL, et al. Breastfeeding duration and its relation to weight gain, eating behaviours and positive maternal feeding practices in infancy.
 Appetite.
 2017;108:399.